pvanallen/delft-ai-toolkit/README.md

      * **Start the robot software** - After logging in, type the below command, putting the IP address of your Unity computer at the end (get the IP address of your computer by opening the Network Preferences panel)

      ```bash
-     ./delft-ai-toolkit/start-delft-toolkit.sh 192.168.1.21
+     ./delft-ai-toolkit/start-delft-toolkit.sh 192.168.1.21 hello
      ```
      * **Startup Sequence** - The software will take a little time to start up.
-When it finishes, the robot will say "Hello"
+When it finishes, the robot will say "hello" (or whatever text you put at the end of the line)

      * **IMPORTANT: Powering off the RPi Procedure**: Before you disconnect the power from the RPi, to prevent harm to the SD storage, **you must properly shut it down with the following command**.
 Wait for 10 seconds after the poweroff command, then it is safe to unplug the power from the RPi.